vmstio/docs/content/about/emoji.md

 ## Requesting Emoji

-Please note that you can see emoji render on statuses of other Mastodon users that are not on vmst.io, but those emojis are not locally hosted by vmst.io.If we're missing an emoji you just love from another server, that you'd like to use, just ask us to add them.
-The best way is by submitting a new [GitHub Issue](https://github.com/vmstan/vmstio/issues/new?assignees=&labels=Emoji&template=4-Emoji.yml).
+Please note that you can see emoji render on statuses of other Mastodon users that are not on vmst.io, but those emojis are not locally hosted by vmst.io.
+If we're missing an emoji you just love from another server, that you'd like to use, just ask us to add them.

 ## Profile Field Emoji